Hawkeyes and Bears square off at 8 p.m. (CT) Thursday

 Iowa hosts Indiana State in the first round of the NIT at Carver-Hawkeye Arena on Wednesday March 20, 2013.

-Andrew Francis is in his fourth year as an assistant coach with the Hawkeyes and seventh season on head coach Fran McCaffery's staff.
+Andrew Francis is in his sixth year as an assistant coach with the Hawkeyes and eighth season on head coach Fran McCaffery’s staff.
 He was the first hire for McCaffery at Iowa, joining the staff on April 8, 2010.

 Francis has helped rejuvenate the Iowa basketball program since arriving at Iowa in 2010.
-Not only has the attendance at Carver-Hawkeye Arena increased by 30 percent, but Francis helped guide the program to win improvements of seven games in each of the last two seasons and back-to-back NIT appearances, including a runner-up finish in 2013.
+Not only has the attendance at Carver-Hawkeye Arena increased by more than 50 percent, but Francis has helped vault the program back to national prominence.

 Francis served three years on McCaffery's staff as an assistant coach at Siena (2007-10).
 While on the Saints’ coaching staff, he helped guide Siena to three straight conference titles and NCAA Tournament berths, and four consecutive 20-plus win seasons.
 Francis helped coach six all-conference student-athletes, two Player of the Year honorees and the league’s Sixth Man of the Year.